liilab/quizbit/readme.txt

 [vimeo https://vimeo.com/845629913]

 == Installation ==

-1. Upload the `quizbit` folder to the `/wp-content/plugins/` directory.
+1. Install the plugin through the WordPress plugins screen directly named 'QuizBit' or upload the plugin files.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. You will find the QuizBit settings under 'Settings' in the WordPress dashboard.
+3. You will find the QuizBit settings under 'Dashboard' in the WordPress dashboard.

 == Usage ==

-1. Create a new quiz by navigating to 'QuizBit' > 'Add New Quiz' in the WordPress dashboard.
+1. Create a new quiz by navigating to 'QuizBit' > 'Add New' in the WordPress dashboard.
 2. Add questions to the quiz by clicking on 'Add Question'.
 Enter the question text and options.
 3. Save the quiz.
 4. To display a quiz on a page or post, use the following shortcode: `[quizbit id="quiz_id"]`.
 Replace "quiz_id" with the ID of the quiz you want to display.